target/casper-auto-provisioning/README.md

 ## Requirements

-There are two seperate plays in this repo, one for the database and one for the webapp.
+There are two seperate roles in this repo, one for the database and one for the webapp.

 <b>edge-casper-db</b>